p9iaai/ChuggingFace-Toolkit/README.md

 Inference Endpoints (`dedicated resources`)
 Inference Providers (`serverless usage`)

+---

 ## 📑 Key Notes

 **Synchronous Execution:** Scripts are designed to process API calls sequentially to be mindful of free-tier server limitations.
 While asynchronous execution is possible, it may lead to inefficient API usage for free-tier users.

 **Gated Models:** Some models require access approval.
-Visit the respective 🤗HuggingFace model pages to request access.
+Visit the respective `🤗HuggingFace` model pages to request access.
 Details and links are available in `.gated-models.md` in the `.docs` folder.

 **Portability:** Each script is confined to a single file for easy integration into function calling or agentic tools.

 **Important Notice Regarding Spaces API:** See `.IMPORTANT.md` in `.docs/.api/` folder.

 <div align="left">

+---

 ## 🚀 Quick Setup